FROG INTERNATIONAL RALLY TIPS

 You’ll receive name tags and lanyards, an agenda, and a welcome packet.
 You’ll also have the opportunity to sign up for factory tours during registration.
 We’ve tried to schedule tours based on attendance by brand for the most part.
 There are some plants that are just too small to accommodate a bus load of visitors.
 In some cases, you might be able have a sales representative in the RV display and arrange a private tour, although I can’t guarantee that it will be possible in every case.

-If we have received a request, you’ll need to stop by the Service Center on Maple Street.
-On the fairgrounds map, it’s the Home & Family Arts Building.
-Be sure to write down your campsite from the orange tag and take it along so that the service techs can find you.
+If we have received a request, you’ll need to stop by the Service Center.
+Be sure to write down your campsite from the orange tag and take it (the paper NOT the orange tag!) along so that the service techs can find you.
 You’ll briefly go over your form so that we understand just what you need.
 (Some of you might already have been contacted by your division, but you still need to go over and give them your site number.)
 If you’re going to be off the fairgrounds on tours on some days, please let them know.

 You may give the technicians permission to enter your unit when you’re not there, but you don’t have to do so.
 If you have animals that are not caged, you MUST be there for the technicians to enter.
 We don’t want to let your pet loose by accident, and we don’t want dogs biting technicians or vice versa.